VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 Another challenge is to test View Model.
 Basically you need to trigger data loading in test, and then verify View Model state.
-How can you start data loading if everything that you have is `LiveData<PagedList<T>>` property on View Model.
+How can you start data loading if everything that you have is `LiveData<PagedList<T>>` property on View Model?

 #### Workaround #4: Act as UI

-To begin data loading you have to act like UI.
+To trigger data loading in unit test you have to act like UI.

 Start with getting live data value via subscription.
 ```kotlin
 fun <T> LiveData<T>.getValueForTest(): T? {